FAQ

 The first and most obvious thing to do is to power cycle the drum and make sure the touch sensor under the mesh is clear from any objects.

-In order for your device to play properly, the mesh must be TIGHT.
+In order for your device to play properly, the mesh must be tightened symmetrically (and enough).
 If you have your mesh loose enough, you can even strike and damage the touch sensor!
 Make sure it has a nice bounce to it.

 A properly assembled DruML device should not rattle or resonate when struck, so if all else fails, check for something loose or get in contact with us.